hiway/begin-sphinx-docs/source/configure.rst

 We installed Python and Sphinx in the `previous step <install_sphinx>`_.

 All that's left is to set up our documentation project with Sphinx.
-This is generally a one time setup, only touched again if you need other extensions later.
+This is a one time setup.

 .. note::